 - The police operator will take basic details from you, including your contact details and end the call with you – Be ready for a call back, do not block the line by calling other people a this point and if you do receive any calls you should try and keep the line clear If your on your mobile phone save the battery!

 First Contact to the team

 The Police, our calling authority will open an incident on their system and call the Duty Controller to pass on the information from the 999 call.
 The Duty controller then calls’ Steve back direct with any questions he/she has that they feel may be relevant to our response.
-This may asking the police or local team members to check for the parked cars or initiating a Team Call-Out.
+After talking to steve our response may be asking the police or local team members to check for the parked cars or initiating a Team Call-Out.
 In this example the cars are in the parking spot with no cavers present so its time to call out the Team.
 The Duty Controller tasks another controller/leader to activate the SARCALL system (a text message based system used to manage team members availability and response to an incident). whilst they sort out the Vehicle and any other specialist kit that may be needed from base

 The Call Out Begins